AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/global-form-validation-rules.md

    >
    >The Form Validation Rule Actions drop-down allows you to delete or edit existing rules.

 1. Name your rule, give it an optional description, and enter the error message you want your form visitors to see.
-Enter the domain(s) you want blocked in the rules box, select **Activate Rule**, and click **Create**.
+Enter the domain(s) you want blocked in the rules box, select **[!UICONTROL Activate Rule]**, and click **[!UICONTROL Create]**.

    ![](assets/global-form-validation-rules-10.png)